kaievns/nikolay.rocks/pages/Book Worm/2015-10-22-get-out-of-your-way.md

 It's a 10 kilometers hike to home.
 But, you have two good legs, so you should make it.
-You just need to make sure that wolves won't sniff your blood, or you're in for a whole world of troubles.
+You just need to make sure that wolves don't smell your blood, or you're in for a whole world of troubles.

 Life can be hard like that.
 But then it's dead simple.
 You need to get your shit together, patch yourself up and walk straight